Maand Festival 2026

 Things to Do in Jodhpur During the Festival

-While Marwar’s festival is the main attraction, Jodhpur is full of places and heritage experiences that is worth exploring.
+While Marwar’s festival is the main attraction, Jodhpur is full of places and heritage experiences that are worth exploring.

-- Umaid Bhawan Palace: Half palace, half luxury hotel, and half museum, it is a palace that offers a royal sampling of Rajasthan.
+- Umaid Bhawan Palace: This is a half palace, half luxury hotel and half museum providing a royal experience of Rajasthan.

-- Jaswant Thada: A white marble memorial also called the “Taj Mahal of Marwar.”
+- Jaswant Thada: This beautiful white marble memorial is known as the “Taj Mahal of Marwar.”

 How to Reach Jodhpur